Написать письмо

 A Multimedia Opera

-The inspiration for creating the scenario of my opera came from two sources from Ancient Greece and Rome — Plato's "allegory of the cave" and Pliny the Elder's story about the Origin of Painting from Shadows.
+The impulse for my work on the opera was given by two antique sources – Plato’s Parable of the Cave and the legend of Pliny the Elder about the Origin of Painting from the Shadow.